Monday Cheese and spinach ravioli served with a tomato cream sauce topped with parmesan

 The post Head of School’s Comment appeared first on John Colet School | Sydney.

-(Chefs’ selection of fruits and vegetables provided daily)
+(served with chefs’ selection of fruits and vegetables)

 Niree Nadjarian